syedtoheedgillani/Auto_Unsuspend/README.md

 - **Email Notifications:** Auto Unsuspend sends automated email notifications to users upon suspension and unsuspension.
 The suspension email includes the reason for the suspension, ensuring that users are fully informed.

-- **Customizable Suspension Reasons:** Administrators can provide a reason for each suspension, which is automatically included in the suspension email sent to the user.
+- **Customizable Suspension Reasons:** Administrators or managers can provide a reason for each suspension, which is automatically included in the suspension email sent to the user.

 **Benefits:**